francesco-ficarola/cerberus/README.md

     ?djwzms=X

 where _X_ is the number of the current request.
 This kind of requests increase the possibility to receive a "fresh" response from the web server.
 In doing so, the system needs to process the full request, adding more computation load on the server.

+### Is Cerberus properly working?

+In order to understand if Cerberus is sending the exact amount of connections, you may use the `ss` tool:

+    watch -n 0,5 'ss dst <target_ip> | tail -n +2 | wc -l

+In case the number of concurrent connections showed by `ss` is different from your desired value, then first check your ulimit configuration.
+If ulimit is properly configured, then you likely reached the machine or network physical limit.

 ## Warning and License